Blog

 The Petty knife: to become an ace of precision

 The Petty is definitely a knife that should be in every kitchen.
 Thanks to its small size, this knife is often a good idea to gently familiarize yourself with the world of Japanese knives.
-Also known as a paring knife, it is very useful for peeling, cutting, chiseling small foods.
+Also known as a paring knife, it is very useful for peeling, cutting, and chiseling small foods.
 No matter what your recipes are, the Petty is sure to be useful in the preparation of your daily meals.
-It is surely the second best knife to get to start in the world of Japanese knives.
+Practical and versatile, it quickly becomes indispensable for daily tasks and is commonly included in the best Japanese knife set for beginners.

 Discover our collection of Petty knives.

-In short, there is a Japanese knife for all uses, you just have to choose the right one!
-The type of steel, the upkeep but also the weight are good criteria to take into consideration to find your ideal knife.
+In short, there is a Japanese knife for all uses; you just have to choose the right one!
+The type of steel, the upkeep, and the weight are good criteria to take into consideration to find your ideal knife.
 For more information, read more on our FAQ.

 Olivier's advice:

-Choosing your first Japanese knife may indeed seem complicated.
+Selecting your first Japanese knife may indeed seem complicated.
 You just have to ask yourself some questions about your cooking habits.
-What kind of food do I cut, what kind of dishes do I cook on a regular basis?
+What kind of food do I cut, what kind of dishes do I cook regularly?
 What kind of maintenance am I looking for?
 A stainless knife?
 The least amount of maintenance possible?
 Carbon steel, more durable and traditional?
-Each knife is unique just like us!
-Don't hesitate if you have any questions, our team of experts will be happy to help you
+Each knife is unique, just like us!
+Don't hesitate if you have any questions; our team of experts will be happy to help you!